MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidclass/ni-hidclass-ioctl_hid_set_output_report.md

 The size of the input buffer in bytes.
 The buffer must be large enough to hold the output report plus one additional byte that specifies a nonzero report ID.
 If report ID is not used, the ID value is zero.

 The `Irp->AssociatedIrp.SystemBuffer` member points to the input buffer that contains an output report.
 If the collection includes report IDs, the requester must set the first byte of the buffer to a nonzero report ID.
 Otherwise, the requester must set the first byte to zero.
-The output report -- excluding its report ID, if report IDs are used -- is located at ((PUCHAR)*ReportBuffer* + 1).
+The output report is located at `((PUCHAR)ReportBuffer + 1)`.

 **Minidriver handling**